lofidewanto/demo-langchain4j-caac-no-crud/README.md

 H2 Console: http://localhost:8080/caac/h2-console/

 # Chat and conversation with the CaaC (Chat as Code) Business Logics
+- Print all data of following customer: john@gmail.com
-Create a new customer - email: hello@gmail.com - name: Hello Java CaaC
+- Create a new customer - email: hello@gmail.com - name: Hello Java CaaC